ricardoribas/bash-commands/README.md

 10 - `clone-git-projects`: Clone several github repositories at once

 11 - `remove-all-docker-images`: Remove all docker images locally.
 Bear in mind that is a pretty destructive action.

+12 - `disk-usage`: Shows the disk usage in the current working directory